Welcome to the Forest Products Division of AIChE

 Recycled, "tree-free" paper products - including pens and materials made from circuit boards.

-This Finnish company is one of the largest forest products companies in the world.
+Formerly known as UPM-Kymmene, this Finnish company is one of the largest forest products companies in the world.
 It deals in areas such as production of chemical pulp, sawmilling, plywood, papers for office and printing use, and magazines, advertising materials and sales catalogs.

 Von Drehle Corporation